Junacik99/DataSenticsHW/README.md

 ```
 python app.py
 ```
-The application consists of the dropdown menu for the recommendations method selection,
+The application consists of the dropdown menu for the recommendations method selection, text field for the book title and a search button.

+Upon pressing the search button, recommendations are displayed as book titles in separate rows.
+No images have been included.